Lord of the Manor (film)

 Lord of the Manor is a 1933 British comedy film directed by Henry Edwards and starring Betty Stockfeld, Frederick Kerr and Henry Wilcoxon.
-It was based on a play by John Hastings Turner.
-It was made at British and Dominion Elstree Studios as a quota film for release by Paramount Pictures.
+It was written by Dorothy Rowan based on the 1928 play of the same title by John Hastings Turner, and was made at British and Dominion Elstree Studios as a quota film for release by Paramount Pictures.
 The film's sets were designed by Wilfred Arnold.

 Plot summary

 During a party at a country house, a number of the guests switch their romantic partners.